-Mortality rates were based on RP-2014 Combined Healthy Tables with Blue Collar adjustments.
-Generational mortality improvements with Scale MP-2015 are from the table's base year of 2014.
+In 2020, Mortality rates were based on RP-2014 Combined Healthy Tables with Blue Collar adjustments.
+Generation mortality improvements with Scale MP-2015 are from the table's base year of 2014.

-Except for certain economic and demographic assumptions, the actuarial assumptions used in the January 1, 2020 valuation were based on the results of an actuarial experience study for the five-year period ending December 31, 2015.
+The actuarial assumptions used in the January 1, 2021 valuation were based on the results of an actuarial experience study for the five-year period ending December 31, 2020.

 The long-term expected rate of return on pension plan investments was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
-The target allocation and best estimates of geometric real rates of return for each major asset class are summarized in the following table:
+The target allocation and best estimates of arithmetic real rates of return for each major asset class are summarized in the following table:

-Target Long-term Expected Real

-Asset Class Allocation Rate of Return
+Asset Class Target Allocation Long-term Expected Real Rate of Return

-Fixed income 24% 1.16%
+Fixed income 20% -0.36%

-Domestic equity 36% 6.19%
+Domestic equity 36% 5.92%

-International equity 24% 6.59%
+International equity 24% 6.75%

-Real estate 8% 4.24%
+Real estate 12% 4.57%

-Commodities 3% 0.50%
+Commodities 3% 0.25%

-Timber 4% 3.80%
+Timber 4% 2.70%

-Cash 1% 0.11%
+Cash 1% -1.01%

 100%

-7. MUNICIPAL EMPLOYEES' PENSION PLAN, continued
+6. MUNICIPAL EMPLOYEES' PENSION PLAN, continued

-Discount rate - The discount rate used to measure the total pension liability was 7.0 percent.
+Discount rate - The discount rate used to measure the total pension liability was 6.75 percent.
 The projection of cash flows used to determine the discount rate assumed that employee contributions will be made at the current contribution rate and that contributions from the participating employers will be made as specified in the MERP funding policy.
-Beginning July 1, 2017, and all future years, it is assumed that the employer contribution rate will be 15.50 percent of payroll, which is the actuarially determined contribution rate.
+Beginning January 1, 2021, and all future years, it is assumed that the employer contribution rate will be 16.50 percent of payroll.
 Based on those assumptions, the MERP's fiduciary net position was projected to be available to make all projected future benefit payments of current active and inactive employees.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of the projected benefit payments to determine the total pension liability.

-Sensitivity of the Authority's proportionate share of the net pension liability to changes in the discount rate - The following presents the Authority's proportionate share of the net pension liability calculated using the discount rate of 7.0 percent, as well as what the Authority's proportionate share of the net pension liability would be if it were calculated using a discount rate that is 1-percentage-point lower (6.0 percent) or 1-percentage-point higher (8.0 percent) than the current rate.
+Sensitivity of the Authority's proportionate share of the net pension liability to changes in the discount rate - The following presents the Authority's proportionate share of the net pension liability calculated using the discount rate of 6.75 percent, as well as what the Authority's proportionate share of the net pension liability would be if it were calculated using a discount rate that is 1-percentage-point lower (5.75 percent) or 1-percentage-point higher (7.75 percent) than the current rate.
+The discount rate in 2020 was 7.0 percent.

-2020 Decrease (6.0%) ent Discount te (7.0%) 1% Increase (8.0%) Authority's proportionate share of the net pension liability \$ 95,223 \$ 70,894 \$ 50,604 2019 Decrease (6.0%) ent Discount te (7.0%) Increase (8.0%) Authority's proportionate share of the net pension liability \$ 88,880 \$ 65,292 \$ 45,613
+2021 - , , Decrease 5.75%) nt Discount e (6.75%) - , , Increase 7.75%) Authority's proportionate share of the net pension liability \$ 80,404 \$ 52,492 \$ 29,273 2020 - , , Decrease (6.0%) nt Discount te (7.0%) - , , Increase (8.0%) Authority's proportionate share of the net pension liability \$ 95,223 \$ 70,894 \$ 50,604

 Pension plan fiduciary net position.
-Detailed information about the pension plan's fiduciary net position is available in the City of Tulsa's CAFR; which can be located at www.cityoftulsa.org.
+Detailed information about the pension plan's fiduciary net position is available in the City of Tulsa's ACFR; which can be located at www.cityoftulsa.org.

-8. OTHER POSTEMPLOYMENT BENEFITS (OPEB)
+7. OTHER POSTEMPLOYMENT BENEFITS (OPEB)